TFotakis-web/WAIS/requests/requests.md

 ## Receiver's response

-The ID of the completed request (now deleted) and created Office are returned.
+The IDs of the completed request (now deleted),created Office and TradeUserConnection are returned.

 ```json
 {